- Prospective students must demonstrate commitment, maturity and a readiness to work and grow in an educationally creative environment.

-All incoming international students must attend an orientation session upon arrival at CCS.
+All international students attend the International Welcome Week activities upon arrival at CCS.
 This program familiarizes students with the CCS campus and Detroit community.
 It helps ease the transition into a new culture and city.

 Please bring the following documents to orientation: